Time in Program

 The following areas are the ones for which reading lists have been set:

-Each candidate either selects one of the areas listed here or proposes an examination in an area for which a list is not already set.
-The set lists themselves are not exhaustive: each list will comprise two-thirds of the reading to be undertaken for the examination, and the final third will be drafted by the candidate in consultation with the supervisor.
-At least three months before examination, this list will be submitted to the candidate's examining committee for approval.
+Each Ph.D. student either selects one of the areas listed here or proposes an examination in an area for which a list is not already set.
+The set lists themselves are not exhaustive: each list will comprise two-thirds of the reading to be undertaken for the examination, and the final third will be drafted by the Ph.D. student in consultation with the Supervisor.
+At least six months before examination, this list will be submitted to the Ph.D. student’s Field Examining Committee for approval.

-If a candidate chooses to be examined in an area for which there is no list, the candidate (in consultation with the supervisor) will propose an area to the Graduate Committee at least twelve months before the examination is to be taken.
-If the Graduate Committee accepts the proposal and if three faculty members are willing to serve as examiners, the candidate (in consultation with the supervisor) will prepare a reading list comparable in dimensions to those in areas for which set lists exist.
-At least three months before the examination is to be taken, this reading list is to be submitted to the examining committee for approval.
+If a Ph.D. student chooses to be examined in an area for which there is no list, they (in consultation with the Supervisor) will propose an area to the Graduate Committee at least twelve months before the examination is to be taken.
+If the Graduate Committee accepts the proposal and if three faculty members are willing to serve as examiners, the Ph.D. student (in consultation with the Supervisor) will prepare a reading list comparable in dimensions to those in areas for which set lists exist.
+At least six months before the examination is to be taken, this reading list is to be submitted to the Field Examining Committee for approval.

-The candidate may write the examination either on one day (9:00-12:00, 1:30-4:30) or in two three-hour blocks on successive days.
-No less than a week and no more than two weeks after writing this examination, the candidate will attend an oral examination of no more than two hours' duration.
-This oral examination will be convened by the Graduate Chair, and conducted by the three faculty examiners who set and marked the written portion.
-In this oral examination, the examiners will ask questions about the written examination as well as about the candidate's own contributions to the reading list, especially as they relate to the topic of the candidate's dissertation.
+The Ph.D. student may write the examination either on one day (9:00-12:00, 1:30-4:30) or in two three-hour blocks on successive days.
+No less than a week and no more than two weeks after writing this examination, the student will attend an oral examination of no more than two hours' duration.
+This oral examination will be convened by the Graduate Chair or designate, and conducted by the three faculty examiners who set and evaluate the written portion.
+In this oral examination, the examiners will ask questions about the written examination as well as about the student’s own contributions to the reading list, especially as they relate to the topic of the student’s dissertation.

-The written and oral components of the Ph.D.
-Field Examination are of equal value, and a composite grade is given: Pass with Distinction, Pass, and Fail.
-If a Fail is given, the candidate may repeat the examination at the next time scheduled with the permission of the Dean of College of Graduate and Postdoctoral Studies.
-If repetition of the examination is necessary, usually both the written and oral parts are required; the examining committee has discretion to require, however, that only the oral be retaken.
+The written component of the Field Examination must receive a pass before the oral component can be taken.
+Following the oral, an overall grade is assigned: Pass with Distinction, Pass, or Fail.
+If a Fail is given, the student may repeat the examination at the next time the Field Examination is scheduled with the permission of the Dean of College of Graduate and Postdoctoral Studies.
+If repetition of the examination is necessary, usually both the written and oral parts are required; the Field Examining Committee has discretion to require, however, that only the oral be retaken.
+Once the Field Examination has been completed, the student is recognized as a Ph.D.
+Candidate who is ready to focus on the research and drafting of the dissertation.

 Language Requirement